Faculty Appointments and Employment

 This policy explains the conditions and terms that govern the limited employment of individuals hired to complete a short-term, academic work assignment, such as teaching a course for one or two academic terms.
 Faculty wage employees are not governed by the policy “Employment of Academic General Faculty Members.”

-This policy describes the process for performing background checks before new faculty members are hired or former faculty members are rehired after a break in service of one year or more.
-The policy also explains the different types of background checks.
+This policy describes the process for performing background checks before new faculty members are hired or former faculty members are rehired after a break in service.
+The policy also explains the different types of background checks and screenings, and details the post-employment requirement to disclose criminal convictions.

 Faculty Personnel Records